 With your Cusimax stand mixer, you’ll get a whisk, a dough hook and a mixing beater.

 The attachments are not made out of stainless steel so you might find that the coating starts to come off after a few washes.
-If you opt for this machine, would suggest hand wash only for these attachments.
+If you opt for this machine, I would suggest hand washing the attachments so you minimize wear and tear.

 With a powerful 660 watt motor and 6-speed controls with a pulse function, you’ll have everything you need from a stand mixer.